 With Attach2Cloud, all Outlook users have to do to upload and share large attached files in OneDrive is to simply attach them to an email.
 There is no Outlook maximum message size limit anymore!
 Their large attached files are then automatically uploaded to OneDrive, shared with the recipients of the email and replaced by OneDrive shortcuts when the email is sent.

 Users don’t have to do anything special.
 They attach their large files to their Outlook emails just like any other files.
 They can even attach folders (Attach2cloud will automatically compressed them into Zip files before uploading them to OneDrive) simply by dragging them into their Outlook emails.
 All operations related to uploading and sharing attachments on OneDrive take place in the background when the email is sent.
 Users can continue to work in Outlook while the attachments are being uploaded on OneDrive.

 (1) These huge files are, of course, not really attached to the Outlook emails and are automatically uploaded to OneDrive when the emails are sent.
 But for Outlook users, everything happens as if these files were really attached to their emails.
-The limit for the maximum unit size of an attached file is 15 GB, which is in fact the maximum size of a OneDrive file.
-Microsoft announced at Microsoft Ignite 2019 that this limit will be increased to 100 GB in 2020.
+The limit for the maximum unit size of an attached file is 100 GB, which is in fact the maximum size of a OneDrive file.
 The number of attachments is not limited and the Outlook emails themselves no longer have any size limitation!

 Curious to know more?

 You can also have a look at this page on the specific topic of the exchange of very large files.